Brendan-Booth/brendan-booth.github.io/_posts/2024-05-30-Mate Rov Ranger.md

 ![Claw 11](https://github.com/user-attachments/assets/2f9d880c-781b-44a8-8247-9572fff7ea8d)
 -2022-2023 claw

-I don't have any documentation for the 2021-2022 year besides the TinkerCAD model of the arm I made for the team.
+I don't have much documentation for the 2021-2022 year besides the TinkerCAD model of the arm I made for the team.
 It had 3 points of actuation and was controlled by strings pulled by servos in enclosures I thought would be waterproof.
 It worked in the air, though!
 ![claw 10](https://github.com/user-attachments/assets/6f6f9be3-20c2-4518-9b77-501cd2680c0f)
--screenshot of tinkercad file, definitly was pushing it to its limits.
-It looks like and is a mess.
+-screenshot of TinkerCad file, definitely was pushing it to its limits.
+It looks like, and is a mess.
 ![10 arm](https://github.com/user-attachments/assets/0df2e588-c059-46d3-bf20-16a35bb089f2)

--partially assembled arm
+-assembled arm seen through the bot's camera during benchtop testing